Google Earth Enterprise Documentation Home | Fusion resources and projects

 - Rename the custom mask file to be the same filename as the source image file with a

-extension.For example if the:
+-mask.tifextension.For example if the:

-is the source file, then the custom mask must be:/gevol/src/imagery/example-mask.tif
+/gevol/src/imagery/example.tifis the source file, then the custom mask must be:/gevol/src/imagery/example-mask.tif - On the command line, enter:

-replacing the provider, sourcedate and resource name to suit the imagery being imported.
+gemodifyimageryresource --havemask --sourcedate '0000-00-00' --provider 'USGS' -o Resources/Imagery/Example-Imagery /gevol/src/imagery/example.tifreplacing the provider, sourcedate and resource name to suit the imagery being imported.

 - Build the image resource by entering

-on the command line - Once the image resource build is complete, load the newly built Fusion image resource into the Preview window to view the results.
+gebuild Resources/Imagery/Example-Imageryon the command line - Once the image resource build is complete, load the newly built Fusion image resource into the Preview window to view the results.
 Proceed building the image resource into an imagery project if the custom mask is satisfactory, or continue working on the custom mask and repeat the import process until satisfied with the custom mask.

 Appendix B: Locating mask files and Fusion format data in an Asset Root

-Several files are created by GEE Fusion Pro when building an imagery or terrain resource, including the Fusion-format version of the imagery (.kip
+Several files are created by GEE Fusion Pro when building an imagery or terrain resource, including the Fusion-format version of the imagery (.kip extension) or terrain (.ktp extension), a computed mask file built by gemaskgen, and the Fusion-format version of the computed mask (.kmp extension).
+These files and folders may be located within the Asset Root with the help of the gequery command and the --outfiles and --infiles options.

-to add coastlines, such as described in the Case 5 Example section.
-This section of the How-To guide will provide command templates for locating the Fusion format versions of imagery and terrain within the GEE Fusion Asset Root, and locating a mask file built by gemaskgen
+These files may be desired for custom masking operations such as computing a new, higher resolution mask with gemaskgen - which is computed from a .kip or .ktp folder - or locating the mask automatically built with gemaskgen to add coastlines, such as described in the Case 5 Example section.
+This section of the How-To guide will provide command templates for locating the Fusion format versions of imagery and terrain within the GEE Fusion Asset Root, and locating a mask file built by gemaskgen during resource import.

 Example 1: Locate the Fusion format imagery (.kip) and mask (.kmp) files of an image resource

-command can be used to locate the Fusion-format versions of imported imagery or terrain data, and the Fusion-format version of the mask file as these are the output of the Fusion resource.
-Here is an example command to find the Fusion format imagery (.kip
+The gequery --outfiles command can be used to locate the Fusion-format versions of imported imagery or terrain data, and the Fusion-format version of the mask file as these are the output of the Fusion resource.
+Here is an example command to find the Fusion format imagery (.kip) and mask (.kmp) files from the SFBayAreaLanSat image resource built during the Fusion Pro Tutorial:

 jcain@machine123:/gevol-local/gepolymaskgen$ gequery --outfiles Resources/Imagery/SFBayAreaLanSat.kiasset